 Regular visual checks and some basic home maintenance can reduce the number of services you need.
 This can involve cleaning and lubricating the chain, checking all nuts and bolts are tightened and cleaning off any mud or dust from the bike’s moving parts.
 For more information read our guide on electric bike maintenance.

-Don’t forget there may still be a few accessories that you’ll want to go with your electric bike and the basic safety essentials like a helmet and lights are a must!
-You’ll be able to pick up a decent helmet from around £20, though if you’re looking for something a bit more premium this could be closer to £50.
-If you intend to ride on the road you’ll also need to purchase lights; this one is a legal requirement!
-You can pick up a light set from as little as £8 but we’d recommend spending at least £20 to get something a bit more durable.
-If you want to be extra safe you can also get yourself a visibility vest, or other high visibility clothing which costs around £15.
+If you intend to ride on the road you’ll also need to purchase lights as a legal requirement.
+You can pick up a light set for around a tenner, but we’d recommend spending at least £20 to get something a bit more durable.
+If you want to be extra safe you can also get yourself a visibility vest, or other high visibility clothing which starts from around £15.

-You’ll also probably want to purchase a bike lock to protect your new bike from theft; to get something which is capable of protecting your electric bike effectively, you should spend at least 10% of the overall cost of your bike.
+You’ll also probably want to purchase a bike lock to protect your new bike from theft.
+To get something which is capable of protecting your electric bike effectively, you should spend at least 10% of the overall cost of your bike.
 For insurance purposes, many policies specify that you need a proper Sold Secure lock to qualify for a claim.
-You may also find accessories like a pannier bag useful, you can pick one of these up from about £40.
-Although it’s worth noting that all of these costs would still be relevant if you were to purchase a non-electric bike - but you'd be using more energy to cycle the same distance!
+You may also find accessories like a pannier bag useful.
+Of course, all these costs would still be relevant if you were to purchase a non-electric bike - but you'd be using more energy to cycle the same distance!

 Decent tyres are also much safer than cheaper options, so they’re really worth spending the money on!

-The lifespan of an electric bike depends on several factors; ironically one of the most important factors is the type of electric bike that you purchased in the first place.
+The lifespan of an electric bike depends on several factors.
+One of the most important factors is the type of electric bike that you purchased in the first place.
 The phrase ‘buy cheap, buy twice’ definitely holds true when it comes to electric bikes.
 Cheap electric bikes rarely have reliable, reputable electric bike systems which often causes them to fail more frequently and reduces their lifespan overall.
-However other factors such as how frequently it is ridden and how far, how often the battery is charged and how well the bike is maintained are also extremely important.
+However, other factors such as how frequently it is ridden and how far, how often the battery is charged and how well the bike is maintained are also extremely important.